Choosing the sender

 Writing as a delegate

 A user can be appointed delegate of another user by that user or of a shared box by an administrator.
-He can then write from or on behalf of the messaging service that has been delegated to him.
+He can then write from or on behalf of the mailbox that has been delegated to him.

 Write "on behalf of".